AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/AI_Policy.md

 ### Disclosure

-**Disclosure is required.** Patches that were written with the aid of AI coding assistants must have, at a minimum, the following line in the commit comment and PR description body:
+**Disclosure is required.** Patches that were written with the aid of AI coding assistants must have, at a minimum, the following line in the PR description body:

     Assisted-by: TOOL / MODEL